lsst-sqre/gafaelfawr/docs/operations/helm.rst

          g_developers:
            api:
              datalinker: 50
+           disk:
+             "/home": 10737418240
            notebook:
              cpu: 0.0
              memory: 4.0

-If this were combined with the above default quota, members of the ``g_developers`` group would receive a total of 150 requests per minute for datalinker, and a total of 8.0 GiB of memory for notebooks.
+If this were combined with the above default quota, members of the ``g_developers`` group would receive a total of 150 requests per minute for datalinker, 40GiB of quota in :file:`/home`, and a total of 8.0 GiB of memory for notebooks.
 The CPU quota for notebooks and the quota for TAP queries would be unchanged.

 Members of specific groups cannot be granted unrestricted access to an API service since a missing key for a service instead means that this group contributes no additional quota for that service.